With the Coronavirus pandemic seemingly at its worst, businesses have no choice but to embrace the WFH lifestyle.

 Your employees may not be comfortable getting onboard with this, but home tours are a great way to emotionally connect with your employees and ignite some good ol’ team building.

 In a video conference, ask each employee to walk around with their smartphone/laptop and give a quick tour of their beautiful home.
+This could be especially fun if a team member has just moved into a new home, after the home inspection phase.

 Of course, those who aren’t comfortable in doing so must not be forced to do so, otherwise, you might end up doing more harm than good.